General Principles

 When it is determined that a patient's decision making capacity is impaired the patient shall be deemed medically incapacitated and should be transported to the hospital for further assessment and treatment.

-• When a patient is deemed medically incapacitated, paramedics are authorized to transport against the patient's will, using no unreasonable force
+• When a patient is clearly medically incapacitated, paramedics are authorized to transport against the patient's will, using no unreasonable force

 • Contact Medical Control if questions about medical incapacitation arise